-This blended program is designed to prepare all early childhood and early childhood special educators to meet the unique educational needs of children with and without disabilities from birth to age 8.
-You can take this as a master's degree or endorsement-only program:
+This program is designed to prepare you as an early childhood special educator to meet the unique educational needs of children with and without disabilities from birth to age 8.
+You can take this as a master's degree or an endorsement-only program:

 - Special Education Master of Arts – Early Childhood Special Education Emphasis – this degree includes the endorsement preparation.

 - Early Childhood and Early Childhood Special Education (EC/ECSE) Endorsement (Ages 0-8 yrs) – this is the endorsement-only option.